Clicky

 Most reputable accountants will ask you to sign an engagement letter.
 This will specify what’s included and what’s not included in their fee, as well as their terms and conditions.
 But if you’re still unclear, it doesn’t hurt to ask.

-7. What’s their reputation?
+7. What’s their reputation like?

 Your accountant may have a shiny logo, a slick website and affiliations with professional bodies.
 But that doesn’t necessarily mean they have a good reputation with your fellow contractors.